UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 Aunt Bethany told more stories about Pepsi and the ice cream shop while Clarice and I secretly glanced at each other.
 Clarice's father had emerged from the back and yelled, "Is that ol' Ms Bethany?
 Ooh wee!
 Yes it is!
 Good to see you, ma'am!"

-Clarice, her father, and Aunt Bethany yelled out stories about a stray dog, that time a bear walked around Chantily, and then Aunt Bethany would brag about how I was going to some fancy East Coast school.
+Clarice's father and Aunt Bethany yelled out stories about a stray dog's recurring visits at the shop, that time a bear walked around Kendallville, and sometimes Uncle Calvin.
+And then Aunt Bethany would brag about how I was going to some fancy East Coast school.

 "Really, I heard all tha schools out there are full of geniuses," Clarice charmingly inserted.